• Skip to primary navigation

 To Make the idly

 • Before making the idly.
 Remove the required batter to another vessel, refrigerate the remaining batter.
-Add salt and a tsp of gingerly oil to the batter, give it a quick stir and let it sit on the counter for 15-20 minutes to come to room temperature
+Add salt and a teaspoon of gingerly oil to the batter, give it a quick stir and let it sit on the counter for 15-20 minutes to come to room temperature

 • Grease your idly moulds with little oil.
 Pour a ladle of batter into each mould.
 Steam cook for 10-12 minutes or until done.